HarisTahir2003/Linear-Regression/README.md

 The notebook is organized into the following sections:

-Introduction: Overview of the project and linear regression.
+Introduction: Overview of the project and linear regression. <br>
-Data Loading and Preprocessing: Steps to load and preprocess the dataset.
+Data Loading and Preprocessing: Steps to load and preprocess the dataset. <br>
-Model Training: Training the linear regression model.
+Model Training: Training the linear regression model. <br>
-Model Evaluation: Evaluating the model performance.
+Model Evaluation: Evaluating the model performance. <br>
 Visualization: Plotting the results to visualize the model performance.